juanmanuel0963/golang_aws_terraform_jenkins/README.md

 For our project, we will define 3 types of environments: Development, Testing, and Production.
 Previously, we should have created 3 independent accounts within our organization.

+## Network-level security
+Within each account/environment, we will specify the Availability Zone we want to use.
+Within the default assigned VPC (Virtual Private Cloud), we will create a Security Group.
+This Security Group will allow us to define the inbound and outbound ports we need to access our infrastructure resources, such as Databases or EC2 instances.